 Attaching a Hook

-Attaching a hook to a fishing line with a good knot can make the difference between getting the fish to shore or losing it.
-Below are a few easy and popular ways of tying a hook to a fishing line.
+Attaching a hook to a fishing line with a good knot can make the difference between going to bed hungry or with something in your belly.
+Below are a few easy and popular knots.

 In the pictures below I used a piece of 550 paracord and a large piece of hardware so that the knot tying process would be easier to follow.